-Engage the parking brake.
+5. Engage the parking brake by moving the lever forward.
 Also, engaging the parking brake is recommended when stopping or parking the machine in a confined space with little tolerance for movement.
 IMPORTANT: The hydrostatic transmissions lock to prevent the mower from rolling freely with the engine stopped.
 However, if the mower is parked on a slope, it is necessary to ENGAGE the parking BRAKE to prevent the mower from creeping.
 This is due to a small amount of slippage in the hydrostatic transmissions, especially when transmission fluid is warm.